Monsters, Inc. Ride & Go Seek

 Monsters, Inc. Ride & Go Seek is an interactive dark ride attraction at Tokyo Disneyland.
-It is based on the 2002 Disney·Pixar film Monsters, Inc.
+It is based on the 2001 Disney·Pixar film Monsters, Inc.

 The attraction can be found at the entrance of Tomorrowland under the guise of the Monsters, Inc. scare factory from the film.
-Taking place after the events of the film, the factory's new slogan has been changed from "We Scare Because We Care" to "It's Laughter We're After", something that was later used in the film's sequel television series Monsters at Work.
+Taking place after the events of the film, the factory's new slogan has been changed from "We Scare Because We Care" to "It's Laughter We're After".
+This new slogan was later used in the film's sequel television series Monsters at Work.

 Summary

 Queue

 The queue building's exterior and interior are intricately themed to replicate the Monsters, Inc factory building from the film.
 Various posters posted along the exterior of the factory inform guests about "Flashlight Tag," an upcoming activity that's fun for the whole family.
 Once inside the factory, an instructional video is presented to guests on the premise of flashlight tag, narrated by Mike Wazowski.
 After learning how to play, guests are sent into "security vehicles" that have been equipped with individual flashlights, and enter the inner sanctums of the factory.